"""Representation of an IHM mmCIF file as a set of Python classes.

 :param auth_seq_id_map: Mapping from internal 1-based consecutive

-residue numbering (`seq_id`) to "author-provided" numbering
+residue numbering (`seq_id`) to PDB "author-provided" numbering

 (`auth_seq_id` plus an optional `ins_code`).
 This can be either